nwebrde/CheckOkay/readme.md

 Database must be configured to use UTC timeformat (for auto filled values like createdAt)!
 All Dates stored are in UTC timeformat.

+Native packages must be added to /apps/expo and /apps/next.
+Only adding to /packages/app is not possible as android builds do not find them there.

 ## Deployment of Server & Website
 To build a docker image, run in repo root
 ```sh